About cervical cancer in Slovakia

 News from Slovakia

-Prevention and Screening Innovation Project Towards Elimination of Cervical Cancer" (PRESCRIP-TEC) is a 3-year project funded by the Horizon 2020…
+The Prevention and Screening Innovation Project towards Elimination of Cervical Cancer (PRESCRIP-TEC) won the Community Choice award in the Knowledge…